mozilla/properties-to-ftl/README.md

 2. The file's location within `mozilla-central` changes.
 3. Message keys change, and often gain an identifying prefix in addition to being kebab-cased.
 4. The syntax for referring to variables in messages changes.
-5. The JavaScript API for formatting messages changes, and becomes async.
+5. The JavaScript API for formatting messages changes.

 To help with the first three, you need to add some metadata comments to each `.properties` file that you're migrating: